Helping millions of people navigate the world of technology.

 How to Sync Subtitle Delay in VLC on Android or iPhone

-Step 2: Tap the drop-down arrow next to Subtitles.
+Step 1: Tap on the subtitle icon.
+Tap the drop-down arrow next to Subtitles, and select Subtitle Delay.

 This should sync the audio and subtitles.
 However, if the issue persists, you can move on to the fixes in the next section.